 The interest income fluctuation from year to year is the direct result of the cash balance and short-term investments available in each of the years.
 The timing of equity financing and ensuing exploration and operating expenses are the main factors affecting the level of funds invested from time to time.
-The variation in the interest rates also has an impact on the interest income but such variation has been minimal for the years 2014 to 2016.
-The higher loss in 2014 was mostly related to the exploration activities and expenses in Uganda.
-The total assets in 2016 included \$2.1 million in cash.
+The variation in the interest rates also has an impact on the interest income but such variation has been minimal for the years 2015 to 2017.
+The higher loss in 2017 was mostly related to the exploration activities and expenses at Brabant in Saskatchewan.
+The total assets in 2017 included \$4.39 million in cash compared to \$2.15 million in 2016.